-Embark upon a 14-night cultural adventure to the enchanting Yunnan Province nestled way off the beaten track in southern China.
-Being such a vast and diverse country it can sometimes be hard to know where to begin, rest assured with our inside knowledge and expert guides you will see the very best China has to offer and experience a journey you won’t forget.
-Starting in bustling Beijing steeped in ancient culture, to the Panda capital of the world Chengdu and finding your Zen in the ancient highland cities of Lijiang and Shangri-La.
-Here you’ll hole up in some of our favourite hideaways, Banyan Tree Lijiang and Banyan Tree Ringha where you’ll trek deep into Tibetan highlands to discover ancient hill tribes, before ending your trip in style in Shanghai.
-Have a read of our favourite highlights below and get ready to embark on a enlightening adventure.
+Embark upon a 14-night cultural adventure to the enchanting Yunnan Province and get way off the beaten track in southern China.
+Being such a vast and diverse country, it can sometimes be hard to know where to begin.
+Rest assured though, with our inside knowledge and expert guides, you will see the very best China has to offer and experience a journey you won’t forget.
+Starting in bustling Beijing steeped in ancient culture, you’ll journey to the Panda capital of the world, Chengdu, before finding your Zen in the ancient highland cities of Lijiang and Shangri-La.
+Here you’ll hole up in some of our favourite hideaways and trek deep into mystic highlands to discover ancient hill tribes, before ending your trip in style in Shanghai.
+Get set to embark on one enlightening adventure.

 Explore ancient Beijing

 Home of the Panda

-Just a short flight from Beijing and you will arrive in the Sichuan Province (or Heavenly state as it’s known) capital; Chengdu.
-Check in to the sophisticated Temple House and rest up before an evening spent sampling the delights of traditional folklore at the 200-year old Sichuanese Opera.
-Now it’s time to meet China’s universally adored national mascot and spend your morning holding baby pandas at the Chengdu Giant panda research base.
+Just a short flight from Beijing and you will arrive in the capital of Sichuan Province (or Heavenly State as it’s known); Chengdu.
+Check in to the sophisticated Temple House and rest up before an evening spent regaled with the delights of traditional folklore at the 200-year old Sichuanese Opera.
+Tomorrow, it’s time to meet China’s universally adored national mascot as you spend your morning cradling baby pandas at the Chengdu Giant panda research base.
 Be warned, you’ll not want to say goodbye to these gentle giants.
 By night, sample another icon of Chengdu; its cuisine.
-Whether over a meal of fiery Sichuan cuisine and for the adventurous immerse yourself in the vibrant street-food culture and try an authentic Chengdunese snack – it’s not for the faint-hearted.
+Whether over a meal of fiery Sichuan cuisine or sampling an authentic street-food snack – it’s not for the faint-hearted.